 Poor sleep costs Canadians $21.4 billions annually

-Poor sleep reduces physical activity, increases the risk of cognitive decline and dementia, stroke, obesity, cardiovascular disease, mortality.
+Poor sleep reduces physical activity, increases the risk of cognitive decline and dementia, stroke, obesity, cardiovascular disease, and mortality.
 Maintaining an optimal sleep quality is essential to maintain cognitive functions such as memory.

-In the Memory Lab we study mechanistic interactions between sleep, lack of sleep, neuroplasticity and memory.
+In the Memory Lab, we study mechanistic interactions between sleep, lack of sleep, neuroplasticity and memory.
 We also explore how exercise can improve sleep quality and architecture.

 OUR RESEARCH ON SLEEP

 This project explores mechanistic interactions between exercise, neuroplasticity and sleep architecture in people with Parkinson’s…